Lynching in the United States: Texas

-"Lynching in Texas", a project of Sam Houston State University, maintains a database of over 600 lynchings committed in Texas between 1882 and 1942.
+"Lynching in Texas", a project of Sam Houston State University, maintains a database of more than 600 lynchings committed in Texas between 1882 and 1942.
 Many of the lynchings were of people of Mexican heritage.

-During the early 1900s, hostilities between Anglos and Mexicans along the "Brown Belt" were common.
-In Rocksprings, Antonio Rodriguez, a Mexican, was burned at the stake for allegedly killing a white woman, Effie Greer Anderson.
+During the early 1900s, hostilities between Whites and Mexicans along the "Brown Belt" were common.
+In Rocksprings, Antonio Rodriguez, a Mexican, was burned at the stake.
 This event was widely publicized and protests against the treatment of Mexicans in the U.S. erupted within the interior of Mexico, namely in Guadalajara and Mexico City.

 Members of the Texas Rangers were charged in 1918 with the murder of Florencio Garcia.
 Two rangers had taken Garcia into custody for a theft investigation.
 The next day they let Garcia go, and were last seen escorting him on a mule.
 Garcia was never seen again.
 A month after the interrogation, bones and Garcia's clothing were found beside the road where the Rangers claimed to have let Garcia go.
 The Rangers were arrested for murder, freed on bail, and acquitted due to lack of evidence.
 The case became part of the Canales investigation into criminal conduct by the Rangers.

 Arizona

 In 1859, white settlers began to expel Mexicans from Arizona.
 The mob was able to chase Mexicans out of many towns, southward.
 Even though they were successful in doing so, the mob followed and killed many of the people that had been chased out.
 The Sonoita massacre was a result of these expulsions, where white settlers killed four Mexicans and one Native American.

 On April 19, 1915, the Leon brothers were lynched by hanging in Pima Country by deputies Robert Fenter and Frank Moore.
-This lynching was unusual, because the perpetrators were arrested, tried, and convicted for the murders.
+This lynching was unusual, since the perpetrators were arrested, tried, and convicted for the murders.
+Fenter and Moore were both found guilty of second degree murder and each sentenced to 10 years to life in prison.
+However, they were both pardoned by Governor George W. P. Hunt upon his departure from office in February 1917.